Russ McPherson

-Russell Neil McPherson (18 November 1954) is a mayor of Cambridge, England, from May 2020, and previously during 2009–10.
+Russell Neil McPherson (18 November 1954) is a British politician who served as the mayor of Cambridge, England, from May 2020 to 2022, and previously during 2009–10.
 From May 2004 he has been a councillor of the Cambridge City Council.
 For 10 years he has been a chair for a Labour Party Group and during 4 years for a Civic Affairs committee.
 He is also a President Ex Officia of Cambridge Aid financial services.

 He graduated as a BA of Psychology from the Open University and completed a teaching qualification at the Cambridge Regional College.